RowenGopi87/AgenticQA/README.md

 # AgenticQA - Lightweight Test Management MVP

-A modern, lightweight test management system that leverages browser local storage for all data persistence and integrates with Cursor IDE's Playwright MCP for test execution.
+A modern, lightweight test management system that leverages browser local storage for all data persistence and integrates with Playwright MCP for automated test execution.

 ## 🚀 Features

 ### Core Functionality
 - **Test Pack Management** - Create, categorize, and manage test prompts
+- **Automated Test Execution** - Direct integration with Playwright MCP server for automated browser testing
-- **Manual MCP Integration** - Execute tests through Cursor IDE with Playwright MCP
+- **Manual Execution Fallback** - Execute tests manually through Cursor IDE when MCP is not available
 - **Local Storage** - No backend required, all data stored in browser
 - **Visual Reports** - Charts and analytics for test execution results
 - **Bug Tracking** - Link bugs to failed test executions